 The Filipino Concept of Damayan

 During a meeting, do not call out a colleague for a perceived wrong or even a misdemeanor.
-You're effectively challenging that other person to a fight or making your staff resent you.
-It's not just the affected person who feels the pain of your insensitive remarks, but the rest of the group as well.
+You’re effectively challenging that other person to a fight or making your staff resent you.
+It’s not just the affected person who feels the pain of your insensitive remarks.
+The rest of the group feels it as well.

-This is where the concept of "damayan" comes in.
-At this point, you'll need to talk to your team and explain what's happening and what your next course of action will be.
+This is where the concept of “damayan” comes in.
+At this point, you’ll need to talk to your team.
+Explain what’s happening and what your next course of action will be.